 Example: The rate for withholding supplemental income tax, including income from NQSO exercises and restricted stock vesting, is normally 25% (but rises to 39.6% for yearly supplemental income over $1 million).
 In a December exercise, at the end of the tax year, the additional tax will be due soon afterward, as you must file your tax return for that year before the middle of April.
-But in a January exercise, at the start of the tax year, payment of the additional tax can be deferred for 15 months, as late as the April of the following year.
+But in a January exercise, at the start of the tax year, payment of the additional tax can be deferred for 15 months, as late as the April of the following year, assuming you do not need to pay estimated taxes.
 For those who are in the 39.6% tax bracket this year and are fortunate enough to expect $1 million in supplemental income early next year, the advantage of waiting to exercise is lost.

 If income from your exercise will be subject to tax at a higher rate than the flat rate that applies at withholding, you should evaluate whether to pay estimated taxes when your total withholdings will equal or exceed one of the estimated tax safe harbors—either 90% of the current year's tax liability or 100% of the prior year's liability (110% if your adjusted gross income for the prior year was over $150,000)—the excess tax needs to be paid only when your return is due in April.

-If you are not yet within an estimated tax safe harbor, consider asking your employer to withhold extra taxes from your regular paycheck to cover the shortfall at exercise (or restricted stock vesting).
+If you are within an estimated tax safe harbor but will owe more later, put aside money to pay the additional taxes with your tax return.
+If you are not, consider asking your employer to withhold extra taxes from your regular paycheck to cover the shortfall at option exercise or restricted stock/RSU vesting.
 The IRS also credits withholding taxes as if they were withheld equally throughout the year.
 This can retroactively remedy tax underpayments from earlier in the year and avoid a potential underpayment penalty.

-3. Remember the additional Medicare tax.
+The Affordable Care Act was not repealed in 2017, so planning for the related taxes remains important.
 The Medicare tax rate (normally 1.45%) is 2.35% for single taxpayers with incomes over $200,000 and for joint filers with incomes over $250,000.
 This additional Medicare tax applies to income from the exercise of NQSOs or the vesting of restricted stock/RSUs.
 In addition, for people with yearly income above the same thresholds, a 3.8% Medicare surtax applies to investment income, such as dividend income and the capital gains from stock sales.
-By contrast with the income thresholds for some other taxes, these are not indexed for inflation.
+Unlike the income thresholds for some other taxes, these are not indexed for inflation.

-4. Calculate the alternative minimum tax (AMT) when deciding when to exercise ISOs and NQSOs.
 Thinking about exercising incentive stock options (ISOs) before the end of the year and then holding the stock?
 Make sure you or your tax advisor first prepares an AMT projection to see whether a tax benefit may arise from waiting until January of the following year.
+Next year the exercise may not trigger the AMT, especially as tax reform will make it less easy to trigger the AMT.
 ATRA brought some welcome certainty to AMT planning, as the inflation-adjusted AMT patch is now a permanent part of the tax code (for details on this and other AMT-related changes under ATRA, see the FAQ on that topic).

 If you also have NQSOs and are thinking about exercising them early in the following year, for two reasons a tax projection can help you decide whether an overall tax saving will result from exercising those NQSOs this year.
 First, your AMT from your ISO exercises might be so high that you can exercise NQSOs this year and essentially not pay any tax on the spread.
 This is because your ordinary tax may remain lower than your AMT, and the government gets the higher amount.